YoungHypo/Homelette/README.md

 - I want to be able to filter by price, roommate count, amenities include (water, electricity, Wi-Fi), distance from school.
 - I want to be able to view a Zillow-like map of clickable posted properties.
 - I want to chat with potential subletters.
+- I want to receive real-time notifications when I get new messages.
+- I want to see when someone is typing a message to me.
+- I want to see when my messages have been delivered and read.
+- I want to be able to share images and location pins in chat.
 - I want to favorite/unfavorite listings on the RentPage and view my favorited listings in a favorited listings page.

 ## As a subletter